 All students are expected to begin their doctoral study with a tentative area of focus for their doctoral research.
 During their first semester (Summer #1) students begin exploring the leadership ramifications of this focus area through assignments in each of the core leadership core courses.
 By targeting their personal focus area in each of their courses, students begin building a literature review that serves them well when ultimately they begin their dissertation.
-At the end of the summer, students develop a benchmark paper discussing preliminary ideas on an issue in their focus area in their "core synthesis paper."
-The synthesis paper explores the student's focus area from the perspectives of each summer core course.
+At the end of the summer, students develop a benchmark paper discussing preliminary ideas on case of injustice related to their focus area in a "core synthesis paper."
+The synthesis paper explores the student's case from the perspectives of each summer core course.
 Students receive assistance in developing the synthesis paper throughout the summer from each instructor.
 The paper is due during the first week of September.